 Hospital Pay Parking – Preying On The Weak And The Sick For A Pittance

-HospitalPayParking.ca is the central resource for British Columbians who oppose the exploitative practice of parking-centered health care.
+HospitalPayParking.ca is the central resource for Canadians who oppose the exploitative practice of pay parking at our publicly funded hospitals.
+The campaign is primarily focused on the policies in British Columbia.
 Our objective is to end the obligatory pay parking trap and transition to something better that works for everyone.
 The only way we will accomplish this objective is with your help.

 The internet is littered with the wreckage of failed petitions, abandoned Facebook groups, a softball CBC exposé, emotional pleas for change and general ranting about this scourge that has infested nearly all of our public hospitals.
 None of these efforts have made one bit of difference.
 It's time for a new strategy.

 The people who ensure hospital pay parking remains status quo need to be told it's not acceptable.
 So far, they have not been confronted with any effective opposition, even while public anger has been kept to a near boil for years.
 Whether you've recently visited one of our fine health care establishments and had to worry about feeding a parking meter, or if you were presented with a "ticket" for failing to yield the sufficient contribution into that meter, you'll be delighted to know we're organizing to finally reform this nonsense.